Are latest detected events of gravitational waves in favor of some models of inflation based on string theory?: discussion and conclusion

 \section{discussion and conclusion}

-Comparing the theoretical spectrum of RGWs with the measured strain sensitivity of GWGs indicates an increase in the chance of detecting the RGWs.
-From this comparison, we explore the type of potential of inflation $\sim\phi^{n}$ for negative and positive $n$.
-In earlier work \cite{to}, the positive $n $ was found a suitable solution for the potential of inflation.
-However, based on measured strain sensitivity of GWGs and Planck data, our obtained constraints on $n$ and $\beta$ show that the negative $n$ is consistent than the positive one.
+From the mentioned comparison, we explore the type of potential of inflation $\sim\phi^{n}$ for negative and positive $n$.
+Based on measured strain sensitivity of GWGs and Planck data, our obtained constraints on $n$ and $\beta$ show that the negative $n$ is consistent than the positive one.
 Also, these new constraints correspond to prototype and KKTLI models, which are originated from string theory.
-The special models of string theory might give a better potential for inflation than other models.
-Therefore, gravitational waves play a role in selecting the inflationary model and then data such as $ Planck+BK+BAO+H_{0}$ will fine-tune the parameters of the model.
+Therefore the special models of string theory may be a good candidates of potential.
+From other hand based on analysis of NANOGrav, these results may emphasize the evidence of stochastic GWs that originated from inflation models such as prototype and KKLTI.
+Hence, gravitational waves play an important role in selecting the inflationary model and then data such as $ Planck+BK+BAO+H_{0}$ and NANOGrav will fine-tune the parameters of the model.

 Under the slow-roll approximation, at the pivot wave number $ k_{0} $ the spectral parameters are given by \cite{Liddle, Liddle1, Liddle2}.

 In general, the spectral indices $ n_{t} $ and $ n_{s} $ are $ k$-dependent, described by the running parameters $ \alpha_{t} \equiv dn_{t}/d \ln k $ and $ \alpha_{s} \equiv dn_{s}/d \ln k $, respectively \cite{Miao,Liddle, Liddle1, Liddle2, Koso, Solokhin }.
 The nonzero $ \alpha_{s} $ would induce an $ n_{s} $ greater than one.
 The value of $ n_{t} $ is quite uncertain, but $ n_{s} $ can be well constrained by seven-year WMAP, $ n_{s}=0.967\pm 0.014 $ and $ n_{s}=0.982^{+0.020}_{-0.019} $ \cite{Komatsu}.
 Independently, SPSS III shows $ n_{s}=0.96\pm 0.009 $ \cite{Sanchez} and the Planck 2018 reports the scalar spectral index from $ n_{s}=0.9626\pm 0.0057 $ to $ n_{s}=0.98\pm 0.015 $ \cite{Planck2018}.\\ The ratio of the primordial tensor power spectrum to the scalar power spectrum is defined based on the Eq. (\ref{ratio}) as